 Then you are finished!
 At this point you can add nuts if you like.
 I don’t add them till the end in order to keep them crunchy.

 For our Snickerdoodle Oatmeal we added some cinnamon and sugar.
 To make it a balanced meal, serve with a fruit bowl.

-- Place all ingredients in a saucepan.
-Water, milk, oats, salt, sugar, cinnamon, and cream of tartar.
-Warm over medium heat until oats begin to bubble.
-Turn heat to just below medium and continue to stir until oats are desired texture and thickness (they will further thicken upon standing).
-I generally cook for about 4 to 5 minutes, but less is fine too.
+- Heat over medium-high heat until oats begin to bubble.
+Turn heat to just below medium and continue to simmer, stirring occasionally until oats are desired texture and thickness (they will further thicken upon standing) around 4-5 minutes.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie